-Nine years ago, Maressa Brown, now 36, was working out regularly, eating clean—and gaining weight.
+About 10 years ago, Maressa Brown was enjoying her mid-30s by working out regularly, eating clean, but still gaining weight.
 Then she started feeling fatigued, mentally foggy, and constantly chilly.
-Her periods, which typically had been regular, stopped.
+Her menstrual cycle, which typically had been regular, stopped.
 The combination of symptoms made her suspect that her thyroid might not be functioning as it should, so she headed to an endocrinologist (a doctor specializing in treating hormone and endocrine disorders) to get hers checked.
 The doctor tested her TSH (thyroid-stimulating hormone released by the pituitary gland), which is the main way to check for thyroid issues.
-He said her results—over 4 mIU/L—were normal and she didn’t need to be treated.
+He said her results, just over 4 mIU/L, were normal, and she didn’t need to be treated.

 How Common Are Thyroid Issues?

 The debate about when to treat thyroid issues has been going on for decades.
-More than 12 percent of Americans (and roughly 16 million women) develop issues with their thyroid, which produces hormones regulating body functions like metabolism.
-About 1 percent of Americans will have hyperthyroidism, when the thyroid produces too much TSH, leading to symptoms like weight loss, insomnia, and an irregular heartbeat.
-More common—affecting about 5 out of every 100 people—is hypothyroidism, when the thyroid gland doesn’t produce enough hormones, so the pituitary gland produces more TSH (hence a high TSH number) to stimulate the thyroid.
+More than 12% of Americans (and roughly 16 million women) develop issues with their thyroid, which produces hormones regulating body functions like metabolism.
+About 1% of Americans will have hyperthyroidism, when the thyroid produces too much TSH, leading to symptoms like weight loss, insomnia, and an irregular heartbeat.
+More common, affecting about 5 out of every 100 people, is hypothyroidism, when the thyroid gland doesn’t produce enough hormones, so the pituitary gland produces more TSH (hence a high TSH number) to stimulate the thyroid.

 What Are the Symptoms, and How Are They Treated?